Who has the right to belong?

 This question sits squarely on my chest as a researcher, teacher, and writer.
 For though many of us, experience that pang, that sensorial desire to be accepted as we are, we are not often the ones who write the rules of inclusion.
 This leaves us to go about our lives, absorbing social codes, managing these rules, and then deciding how best to present versions of ourselves, in the hope that we might feel the right to belong.

-It is this work, this individualized, ephemeral, and often-invisible work of belonging that shapes my research interests in literature and culture.
-It makes me wonder: How might the realm of the fictive, when rendered through the logics and formulas of narrative, make known to us what we regularly only feel?
+It is this work, this individualized, ephemeral, and often invisible work of belonging that shapes my research.
+Such emotional and psychic work makes me wonder: How might the realm of the fictive, when rendered through the logics and formulas of narrative, make known to us what we regularly only feel?
 And what do we see when our inner, psychic worlds take form through words on a page, dialogue in a television show, or scenes in a film?

 These questions require that we approach emotion differently than we might normally.
 Rather than see emotion as a rhetorical tool or an illustration of one’s ‘humanity,’ what if we approach emotion as a psychic space where dominant ideologies and power systems take root—what might political engagement look like when we see emotion as a space for ideological rupture?
 What can an investigation of emotional negotiations tell us about the right to belong?